aufau/SaberMod/README.rst

 Changes
 =======

 This is just a list of changes that need explanation.
-Refer to Git commit history for full changelog.
+Refer to CHANGELOG.rst and Git commit history for full log.

 Client-Side
 -----------